-Sporadic Marketing Syndrome is phrase that I coined, recently, whilst recording my Avoiding Marketing Mayhem, Be Better With Tracy Heatley, podcast episode.
+Sporadic Marketing Syndrome is phrase that I coined, recently, whilst recording my Avoiding Marketing Mayhem, podcast episode.
 Honestly, I don’t know why I didn’t think of this phrase sooner.
 It does indeed, sum up perfectly, some of the key issues that business owners have with small business marketing.
 For a variety of reasons, many small businesses dip in and out of marketing.
 This can have a devastating impact on the future of the business, perceptions, reputation, popularity, sales, and profits.

 Inconsistent marketing must be nipped in the bud to avoid peaks and dips in future sales revenue.
 Moreover, to make certain that you maximise opportunities and continue to be seen by your target audience.
 Your potential customers need to have trust in your brand.
 A key way to win trust is through consistent marketing and keeping your brand in the mind’s eye of your future customers.